LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 *fully integrated* into TestBookList!

 #.
 [2 points] Complete the ToString method for the BookList class that returns (not prints)
-    the content described by the PrintlList method above as a single string (including a final newline).
+    the content described by the PrintList method above as a single string (including a final newline).
 Also *change* the PrintList method body to the one line::